-PSYC 410 Learning Theories 3 hours In-depth study of major theories of learning. including classical, operant, social, experiential and constructivist theories and their relationship to applied and theoretical psychology.
+PSYC 410 Learning Theories 3 hours

+In-depth study of major theories of learning, including classical, operant, social, experiential and constructivist theories and their relationship to applied and theoretical psychology.
 Prerequisites: Six hours of PSYC coursework and junior standing.

-PSYC 420 Cognitive Psychology
+PSYC 420 Cognitive Psychology 3 hours

 A study of human mental processes.
 The course covers concepts such as neurocognition, pattern recognition and attention, the function (and malfunction) of memory in its various forms, language, decision making, and problem solving.
-Prerequisities: Junior standing and six hours of PSYC courses.
+Prerequisites: Junior standing and six hours of PSYC courses.

-PSYC 430 Ethics for Behavioral 3 hours and Social Studies
+PSYC 430 Ethics for Behavioral and 3 hours Social Sciences